Seasonal & Event Marketing

 Halloween-themed email campaign from Glossybox promoting a special Weekend Payday offer

 Offer a Halloween-themed version of your digital product, such as spooky-themed templates or exclusive guides.
-Canva frequently releases seasonal design templates, including Halloween-themed graphics, to attract users looking for themed content, boosting downloads and user engagement.
+Canva frequently releases seasonal design templates, including Halloween decorations, to attract users looking for themed content, boosting downloads and user engagement.
 Limited-edition products create a sense of exclusivity and urgency.
-Maybeline took another approach and provided online makeup tutorials.
+Maybelline took another approach and provided online makeup tutorials.

 A promotional graphic for Maybelline Hallowscream Academy featuring bold and colourful Halloween makeup looks, showcasing a spooky vampire and a fierce zombie.